FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

 	4. `Ctrl+alt+d` disables and enables `2` inventory hotkey, so it is always available for control groups (like group one).
 Helpful when playing classes like JTAC/Ghost who needs control group two open for heli and ion, or for BBs.
 Activate this like you would `ctrl+alt+del`

 ## Shelling
-These hotkeys control FSS's shelling parameters. **Shelling hotkeys are disabled when the program is started**.
+- These hotkeys control FSS's shelling parameters. **Shelling hotkeys are disabled when the program is started**.
 You can toggle them On/Off by pressing `ctrl+alt+s`, activate this like you would `ctrl+alt+del`.
-**Note**: Most hotkeys in this guide are notated with `key+#`.
-Unless otherwise specified, these are sequential hotkeys- you do *not* have to hold the key at the same time as the number.
-Press and release the key, then press the number you wish.
+- **Note**: Hotkeys in this guide are notated with `key+#`.
+Unless otherwise specified, these are sequential hotkeys- press, release, and move to the next key in the sequence.

 ![](shellmodehotkeys.png)